Nidharshana17/Nidharshana.github.io/README.md

-This code is to develop an online cake shop website
+This code is to develop an online cake shop website.